JCKodel/eva/README.md

 Since repositories MUST BE treated as plugins, you must provide to the domain only a contract, so it will know what kind of operations it is capable of and it can ask for the dependency injection system the current most suitable concrete repository implementation, given only its contract.
 (This is literally the meaning of Polymorphism and Encapsulation).

 In other languages, such as C#, you have a contract-only entity called interface.
-It contains only a description of the methods some class must have, but no code whatsoever.
+It contains only a description of the methods some classes must have, but no code whatsoever.
 Then, you `implements` interfaces instead of extending classes with them.

 Dart doesn't have a keyword for interfaces, but you can still create them using only abstract methods (methods without body) and make sure your repositories `implements` them (instead of `extends` them).
 Dart abstract classes used as interfaces CANNOT have ANY code whatsoever, not constructors, not variables (final or otherwise), nothing except abstract methods (methods without `{}`):